Jet Lag in Laos

 Time for Sleep

-Perhaps I should have drunk more water, eaten more vegetables (and less chocolate), and closed my eyes when the desert was laid out beneath me.
+Perhaps I should have had more water, eaten more vegetables (and less chocolate), and closed my eyes when the desert was laid out beneath me.
 But I did not and now it’s 3pm local time and I’ve been awake for only an hour today.
 My other travel half is currently in la-la land, sawing logs and blissfully unaware of the time.

 For now I’m going to catch up on writing, something I’ve missed terribly and forgotten to do while soaking up life in new lands.
 I’m going to chug some water, and I’m going to strategically set my alarm for bedtime and follow it no matter how wide awake I am…maybe…hopefully…honestly!…probably.